Tenant Settings Best Practices

 Specify a production tenant

 Visit Auth0 Support Center > Tenants and specify your production tenant.
 Production tenants get higher rate limits than non-production tenants.
-Only one tenant per subscription can be set as a production tenant.
+On non-enterprise plans, only one tenant per subscription can be set as a production tenant.

 Set up branding configuration